LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Mathematics.rst

 :math:`{\mathcal A}`.
 Simultaneously, in order to be cost-effective the matrix :math:`P` (or matrices :math:`P_L` and :math:`P_R`) should be reasonably efficient to evaluate and solve.
-Finding an optimal point in this tradeoff between rapid convergence and low cost can be quite challenging.
+Finding an optimal point in this trade-off between rapid convergence and low cost can be quite challenging.
 Good choices are often problem-dependent (for example, see [BH1989]_ for an extensive study of preconditioners for reaction-transport systems).